 - Listen to your service tasks (press 3)

 - Speak to a coordinator (press 0)

-This option will be available if your organization has enabled the Service Tasks reading feature in Settings>Phone Timekeeping to use with Care Plan 2.0 and you are clocked in to a Visit that has required Service Tasks that have not yet been completed.
+This option will be available if your organization has enabled service task the reading feature in Settings>Phone Timekeeping to use with Care Plan 2.0 and you are clocked in to a visit that has required service tasks that have not yet been completed.

-From the Service Tasks Menu, you can listen to a Summary of your Service Tasks and complete and comment on your required Interventions and Goals.
-You can also press 9 to record an Incident Report or press 0 to speak with a coordinator at any time.
-To learn more about completing Service Tasks with IVR, see How do I review/complete my Service Tasks using IVR?
+From the service tasks menu, you can listen to a summary of your service tasks and complete and comment on your required interventions and goals.
+To learn more about completing service tasks with IVR, see How do I review/complete my service tasks using IVR?